 Finance income comprises interest income, dividend income and foreign currency gains.
-Interest income is recognised in referred in the effective interest method.
+Interest income is recognised in profit or loss as it accrues using the effective interest method.

-The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected dife of the financial instruments to the gross carrying amount of the financial asset or the amortised cost of the financial asset.
+The 'effective interest rate' is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instruments to the gross carrying amount of the financial asset or the amortised cost of the financial asset.

-Conclusion of the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
-However, for financial assets that have become conclusion interest income is calculated by applying the effective interest rate to the amortised cost of the financial asset.
+In calculating income and expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
+However, for financial assets that have become credit-impaired subsequent to initial recognition interest income is calculated by applying the effective interest rate to the amortised cost of the financial asset.
 If the asset is no longer credit impaired, then the calculation of interest income reverts to the gross basis.